 Notice what Jesus says next.
 "Do not be faithless but believing".
-Of course at the most fundamental level he means, believe in the fact that I have been raised from the dead.
-But he is also inviting Thomas to see and feel that he is the merciful Saviour.
-It is at this point Thomas then says:
+Of course, at the most fundamental level he means, believe in the fact that I have been raised from the dead.
+But at an even deeper level he is inviting Thomas to see and feel that he is the merciful saviour.
+It is at this point Thomas then says